thomas169/web_hackrf/README.md

 HackRF only RTL-SDR one day perhaps.

 As it uses WebUSB likley only Chrome supports it.
 It will not work on Firefox for example.

+Inspired by URH's waterfall and FFT always crashing or just generally going slow.